dicroce/blob_tree/README.md

 # blob_tree

 The goal of blob_tree is to bring the heirarchical tree like structure of JSON to the world of binary data.
+Put the header wherever is convenient for your project.

 ```cpp
 #include "blob_tree.h"